 Roman Horvath MW

-Very much a revitalised wine estate, Domäne Wachau draws on some of the very best vineyard sites in the Wachau.
-It produces wines that are powerfully regional and offer outstanding value as an introduction to the great wines of the region.
+Sustainable Austria-certified Domäne Wachau draws on some of the very best vineyards in the Wachau, including mythical names like Singerriedel, Achleiten, Kellerberg and Loibenberg.
+Estate chief Roman Horvath MW and winemaker Heinz Frischengruber have mobilised and energised some 250 small growers into growing balanced crops of ripe, healthy grapes across the valley.
+These translate to powerfully regional and site-specific wines that these days stand proudly next to the most revered estates of the region.
 The Domäne Wachau Terrassen and single-vineyard wines are sourced from the best grapes grown on the steep terraces of the Wachau.
-These high-quality wines are vinified with conscientious focus on terroir and express the mineral character derived from the primary rock soils of the Wachau.
+These are vinified with conscientious focus on terroir and express the mineral character derived from the complex rocky soils of the Wachau.
 They're also some of the very best-value wines that we import.

 "This winery has produced so many cult wines over the last decades that it would not be a problem to fill an entire book with their tasting notes."
 So goes the Falstaff Ultimate Wine Guide's entry on Knoll, pronounced with a K. The winery uses exclusively old oak foudres and implements a winemaking philosophy that places varietal site expression at the forefront.
 Emmerich Knoll senior is a thoughtful, quiet man; the opposite of Emmerich junior, cosmopolitan and modern in his approach.
 The Knolls have holdings in all the best sites, as exemplified by their success in the now infamous UK tasting where an aged Knoll Grüner beat a field of Grand Cru white Burgundies.
 The unmistakable labels bearing the image of Saint Urban, the patron saint of winegrowing, are a reminder that tradition is the watchword here.
 But what isn’t so obvious is that Emmerich Knoll’s wines are sheer joy to drink — now or far into the future.